coderboy-raiyan/health-care-website/README.md

 # 👉 **Three bullet points**

-### ✅ This a website for your dental care
+### ✅ Here is a website that helps you with your dental care.

-### ✅ You can come here and have a great treatment from our excellent doctors
+### ✅ User can find here excellent doctors

-### ✅ The doctors are very cooperative and friendly.
-Also we have a discussion board where we discuss how to treat our patient more efficiently.
+### ✅ And It’s a very minimal website that user can easily access It’s all features

+### ✅ Also we provide user authentication using firebase and it’s fully responsive for all
+devices.

 ## Live Demo of this website :